chibisnorlax/acnhbeginners/walkthrough/day 1.md

 ### Tools
 - Tom Nook will give you the DIY recipes for flimsy tools.
 Gather materials to craft them.
   - To view which materials you need click "ZL" to open your nookphone.
 Then click the DIY app *need to check this* and you can look at the materials needed for the DIY's!
+- Make sure to craft the **Flimsy fishing rod** and a **Flimsy bug net**

+### Unique critter collection!
+- Now you need to collect 5 different critters!
+If you find a bug hopping around, crawling on teh flooor, flying in the sky then use your net!
+  - To use your net hold it!
+You can press "x" to open your pockets!
+There you can click "A" on your net to hold it!
+Then press "B" to come out of the screen for your pockets